Susan Windham-Bannister, Ph.D.

 Tal Dinnar joined the MLSC in fall 2012 as the manager of International Programs and coordinator of global partner relationships.
 In this role Tal is responsible for initiating, developing and fostering collaboration between Massachusetts and global companies.
 Tal also assists international companies in their effort to grow their business activities in Massachusetts.
 Prior to the MLSC, Tal worked at Scientia Advisors, a global life sciences strategy consulting firm (joined Precision for Medicine), and as a Configuration and Data Manager for Elop (a division of Elbit Systems NASDAQ: ELST).
 Tal holds a Bachelor’s degree Cum Laude from the Hebrew University of Jerusalem in Political Sciences and East Asian Studies, as well as a post-graduate certificate in Marketing and International Trade.
 She has traveled worldwide and speaks six languages: English, Hebrew, Arabic, Chinese, Japanese and Korean.
 Tal enjoys playing early music, orienteering, dancing and geocaching with her husband and three children.

-Senior Coordinator, Government Relations and Policy
+Manager, Government Relations and Policy

 Colin Donnelly joined the MLSC in fall 2012 as Government Relations and Policy Associate.
 In this role, Colin assists in the development and implementation of the government relations, policy and International policy agenda for the MLSC and is responsible for fostering ongoing relationships with appointed and elected officials at the local, state, federal and international level, as well as with other external stakeholders.
 Before coming to the MLSC, Colin worked in communications for the City of Boston.
 He graduated from Harvard University with a Bachelor’s in Government, a Secondary Field in Islamic Studies, and a Language Citation in Arabic.